 How Aid is Applied

-Excess financial aid is delivered to students after the beginning of each term.
+Refunds from excess financial aid are delivered to students after the beginning of each term.
 These funds are not available until your enrollment is verified and university fees and charges are credited or paid.

 The Fine Print

 To receive financial aid, all students must meet the following requirements:

 - Be admitted into a degree-seeking program of study (Students in certificate programs may qualify for some types of aid.)

 - Be enrolled in a minimum of six credit hours each semester (Federal Pell Grant awards may be awarded for less than six hours of enrollment.)